RTPanik.com

 Graduate Teaching Assistant

-Classes: Multimodal Transportation Engineering (Instructor of Record) | Sustainable Transportation Abroad
+Classes: Multimodal Transportation Engineering (co-instructor) | Sustainable Transportation Abroad (teaching assistant

 Past Education